 Keeping Your Solar Panels Clean & Well-Maintained

-As far as maintenance, the system needs to be rinsed off every three months or so, and you can do that, hire a window washer, or have a company like RenovaPLUS do it.
+As far as maintenance, the system needs to be rinsed off every three months or so, and you can do that, by hiring a window washer, or having a company like RenovaPLUS do it.